quentincloudsnow/automationcenter/AutomationCenter.md

 1. Scroll down until you see **Robotic Process Automation (RPA) by source** and **Top 10 applications used** as shown:

     The first widget (1) report RPA jobs by status in the last 7 days.
-The RPA solution does not have to be the ServiceNow RPA, Automation COE teams can use Automation Center to collect and reports automation data from other 3rd party Automaiton solutions.
+The RPA solution does not have to be the ServiceNow RPA, Automation COE teams can use Automation Center to collect and reports automation data from other 3rd party Automation solutions.

     Under **Top 10 Application used** (2),by default the widget reports the top 10 business applications used.
-We are able to bring the visility into Applications that are used by automation because directly from the **Automation Request** we can link that Automation Request to one or many Business Application(s) (Business Application that are referenced in the CMDB)
+We are able to bring the visibility into Applications that are used by automation because directly from the **Automation Request** we can link that Automation Request to one or many Business Application(s) (Business Application that are referenced in the CMDB)

     ![Relative](images/2022-11-03_10-18-46.png)